 All governors are equal voting members regardless of the category of governor or the manner of their appointment.

 I'm a relative newcomer to the village, having moved to South Milford in 2006, but my family has set down its roots here.
-My elder son is in Year 4 while my daughter is in Year 1.
+My daughter is in Year 6 and my younger son is in Year 1.
 The reason I volunteered to join the governing body is because I strongly believe that everyone has a part to play if they want to make South Milford an even better place to live.